 - Understood the safety requirements stated by the University of Michigan and (MC)2.

 - Read and understood the user handbook(s) for the instruments to be used in (MC)2.
+This will be discussed during the user’s initial training session.

 Rules of Conduct